• Skip to primary navigation

 Storage Instructions

-This dessert is best served immediately.
+This mango sago dessert is best served immediately.
 The sago does not hold the same consistency for longer than 4 hours.
 If you have leftovers, ideally you will store the layers separately in the refrigerator wrapped in plastic wrap for up to 2-3 days.
 You may need to re-make more sago if not consumed immediately.

 Layered mango sago up close in a rocks glass